adinetech/Processor-types/README.md

 x64 is shorthand for 64-bit processor architecture.and x86 shorthand for 32Bit Processors,Intel and AMD are Big processor making company on x86-64, But Intel failes on ARM architecture
 ## compatibility
-x86-64 Has More Software Support and that can able to handle ARM Apps Via Emulation, But the issue is Heat and power consumption x86-64 can be Assembled on Mobile Mother Board, the proper reason x86-64 uses More Power and Produces more heat ,so processor making company Like Qualcomm ,Mediatek are started using ARM for Mobile Processors
+x86-64 Has More Software Support and that can able to handle ARM Apps Via Emulation, But the issue is Heat and power consumption x86-64 can't be Assembled on Mobile Mother Board, the proper reason x86-64 uses More Power and Produces more heat ,so processor making company Like Qualcomm ,Mediatek are started using ARM for Mobile Processors
 ## Battery Life
 As i have said x86-64 processor is Battery drainer, and minimum of  5watt for x86-64, But the latest Qualcomm Snapdragon 865+ is High end Mobile chip but just 5 Watt